 A ladder safety checklist:

-- The ladder must be long enough for your height and the height of the task you are performing.
+- The ladder must be long enough for your height and the height of your task.

 - The base of the steps should be wider than 12 inches (30 cm) to avoid slipping off.

-- The steps should be at least 6 inches (15 cm) apart to prevent.
+- To prevent the steps should be at least 6 inches (15 cm) apart.

 Frequently Asked Questions